Operator-led AI for SMEs

 “We are paying for 23 separate software subscriptions, £4,100 a month, for a 12-person company.”

-None of these companies need a transformation programme.
-They need someone to pick the one workflow bleeding the most time, ship an AI fix inside the tool the team already uses, and measure the recovery in real currency.
+None of those owners need a transformation programme.
+They need someone to pick the one workflow bleeding the most time, deliver an AI fix inside the tool the team already uses, and measure the recovery in real currency.
 Then do it again next month.
+The pattern across the threads is consistent.
+The projects that work start small, land inside an existing tool, and are owned by somebody who sits next to the people doing the work.
+The projects that fail start big, build new surfaces, and are handed back to the team at the end of a slide deck.

-The common mistakes are buying a tool instead of shipping a system, automating the wrong workflow first because it looks impressive, and building on top of broken data so the AI has nothing clean to work with.
-We document the full failure list in AI automation mistakes that waste SME budgets and the warning signs in 7 signs your business needs AI automation now.
+The common mistakes are buying a tool instead of delivering a system, automating the wrong workflow first because it looks impressive, and building on top of broken data so the model has nothing clean to reason against.
+A fourth mistake is treating the first engagement as a one-off project rather than the start of a continuous delivery rhythm.
+SMEs that get the most out of a fractional engagement treat it like an operator inside the team, not a vendor delivering a report at the end of the month.
+We document the full failure list in the mistakes that waste SME budgets and the warning signs in 7 signs your business needs this now.

 03